Researcher Exchange Programs

 - Living Expenses

-- The application form and the applicant's CV will be submitted to the International Affairs Center by at least three months before the arrival.
+- The application form and the applicant's CV should be submitted to the International Affairs Center (IAC).

 - Activity Report